LGBTQ rights in China: Discrimination protections

 In November 2018 and March 2019, China accepted several recommendations pertaining to LGBT rights during its Universal Periodic Review.
 The "landmark" recommendations, from Argentina, Chile, France, Ireland, Mexico, the Netherlands and Sweden, urge China to pass an anti-discrimination law covering sexual orientation and enact anti-violence and social security measures.
-For the first time, the Chinese delegation responded positively.
 In March 2019, it was revealed at the UN that China aims to adopt an LGBT anti-discrimination law within a year.
 Activists described the recommendations as a "milestone".